GIC Comparison; Which Bank is Best For Indian Students in Canada?

 Both are part of ICICI but independent of each other.

-But the fact is that be it ICICI Bank or Scotiabank, the procedure to apply for GIC and student account remains the same.
+But the fact is that be it ICICI Bank Canada or Scotiabank, the procedure to apply for GIC and student account remains the same.

 Let’s look at some of the advantages and disadvantages of choosing ICICI Bank Canada for your GIC.